nickbouldien/react_practice_app_restaurant/README.md

+WIP project to create a basic retaurant webiste that diplays some basic information about the restuarant, and has a page to view what is one the menu (main courses and sides).
+Currently can add a new main course, or delete a main course (without being logged in).
+Currently not connected to anything on the backend.
+Strictly a react/frontend application.

+TO DO:
+have login feature to only let admins add/delete main courses on the menu connect to database much better styling

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>